CommHIT25

 E. Stanley Richardson

-Founder and Director
+ARTSPEAKSgnv Founder & Director

 E. Stanley Richardson is an American poet, actor, author, playwright, producer, educator, workshop facilitator, and an advocate for the transformative power of poetry and the arts.
-Richardson is the founder and director of ARTSPEAKSgnv Inc., a 501(c)(3) nonprofit organization dedicated to promoting literacy, wellbeing, and creating healthier communities by providing access to creative arts and cultural programs in historically underserved areas of North Central Florida.
-Richardson serves as the inaugural Poet Laureate of Alachua County, Florida (2020 -2025) and is a Community Scientist at the University of Florida (UF) Health Outcomes and Biomedical Informatics.
+Richardson is the founder and director of ARTSPEAKSgnv Inc., a 501(c)(3) nonprofit organization dedicated to promoting literacy, wellbeing, and creating healthier communities by providing access to creative arts and cultural programs in historically resource-limited areas of North Central Florida.
+Richardson also serves as the official Poet Laureate of Alachua County, Florida and is a Community Scientist at the University of Florida (UF) Health Outcomes and Biomedical Informatics.
 He is an active member of the UF Health Cancer Center Community Advisory Board and the External Advisory Board for Community Outreach and Engagement.

 Marilou Schultz